The Secret Garden (musical): Productions

-The musical debuted as a staged reading at Skidmore College in Saratoga Springs, NY in the summer of 1989, produced by Capital Repertory Theatre.
+The musical debuted as a staged reading at Skidmore College in Saratoga Springs, New York, in the summer of 1989, produced by Capital Repertory Theatre.
 R.J.
 Cutler directed the summer workshop, and went on to direct the world premiere at the Wells Theatre, Norfolk, Virginia, in a Virginia Stage Company production, running from November 28 to December 17, 1989.
 The production included scenic design by Heidi Landesman, lighting by Peter Kaczorowski and costumes by Martin Pakledinaz.
+It starred Victoria Clark as Martha, Michael McCormick as Neville, and William Youmans as Albert and Ben.

 The Secret Garden premiered in New York City on Broadway at the St. James Theatre on April 25, 1991, and closed on January 3, 1993, after 709 performances.
 That production was directed by Susan H. Schulman, with choreography by Michael Lichtefeld.
 The cast featured Daisy Eagan as Mary Lennox, Mandy Patinkin, Rebecca Luker, Robert Westenberg and John Cameron Mitchell.
 It won the 1991 Tony Awards for: Best Book of a Musical, Best Featured Actress in a Musical (Daisy Eagan), and Best Scenic Design (Heidi Landesman).
 At age 11, Eagan was the youngest female recipient of a Tony Award to date.
 The set resembled an enormous Victorian toy theatre, with pop-out figures, large paper dolls, and elements resembling the collages of Joseph Cornell.
 Costume designer Theoni V. Aldredge was nominated for the Tony Award, Best Costume Design.

 The wardrobe is on display at the Costume World Broadway Collection in Pompano Beach, Florida.

 The musical was produced in Australia in 1995 in Brisbane (opened on 27 July), Sydney (opened on 7 September), and Melbourne (opened on 20 December).
 Directed by Schulman and with sets by Landesman, the production included Philip Quast as Neville Craven and Anthony Warlow as Archibald Craven.

-A heavily revised Royal Shakespeare Company version ran at Stratford-upon-Avon in England from 13 November 2000 until 27 January 2001, at the time breaking box office records.
-Philip Quast, Meredith Braun and Craig Purnell (Best Supporting Performance in a Musical, WhatsOnStage Awards 2002) starred, Adrian Noble directed, and Gillian Lynne staged and choreographed the production.
+A heavily revised Royal Shakespeare Company version ran at Stratford-upon-Avon in England from November 13, 2000, until January 27, 2001, at the time breaking box office records.
+Philip Quast, Meredith Braun, Peter Polycarpou, and Craig Purnell (Best Supporting Performance in a Musical, WhatsOnStage Awards 2002) starred, Adrian Noble directed, and Gillian Lynne staged and choreographed the production.
 The RSC production transferred to London's West End Aldwych Theatre, where it ran from February to June 2001.